-Unearned income or unearned revenue occurs when a company receives money before the money is earned.
+Unearned income or deferred income is a receipt of money before it has been earned.
 This is also referred to as deferred revenues or customer deposits.
-The unearned amount is recorded in a liability account such as Unearned Revenues, Deferred Revenues, or Customer Deposits.
-After the amount has been earned, the liability account is reduced and the amount earned will be reported on the income statement as revenues.
+The unearned amount is initially recorded in a liability account such as Deferred Income, Deferred Revenues, or Customer Deposits.
+As the amount is earned, the liability account is reduced and the amount earned will be reported on the income statement as revenues.

-Example 1.
-A lawn service company offers customers a special package of five applications of fertilizers and weed treatments for $200 if the customer prepays in March.
-The service will be provided in April, May, June, July, and September.
-When the company receives $200 in March, it will debit the asset Cash for $200 and will credit the liability account Unearned Revenues.
-Since these are balance sheet accounts (and since no work has yet been performed), no revenue is reported in March.
-In April when the first service is provided, the company will debit the liability account Unearned Revenues for $40 and will credit the income statement account Service Revenues for $40.
-At the end of April, the balance sheet will report the company's remaining liability of $160.
-The income statement for April will report that $40 was earned.
-The $40 entry is referred to as an adjusting entry and the same entry will be recorded in May, June, July, and September.
+A lawn service company offers customers a special package of five applications of fertilizers and weed treatments for $300.
+However, the customer must prepay in December for the five treatments that will be done between April and September.
+When the company receives the $300 in December, it will debit the asset Cash for $300 and will credit the liability account Unearned Revenues.
+Since these are balance sheet accounts (and since no work has yet been performed), there are no revenues to be reported in December.
+In April when the first service is provided, the company will debit the liability account Unearned Revenues for $60 and will credit the income statement account Service Revenues for $60.
+At the end of April, the balance sheet will report the company's remaining liability of $240.
+The income statement for April will report the $60 that was earned.
+The $60 entry is referred to as an adjusting entry and the same entry will be recorded when each of the remaining four treatments are provided.

-Example 2.
-A company informs a customer that a $5,000 deposit is required before it will begin work on the customer's special order.
+A company informs a new customer that a $5,000 deposit is required before it will begin work on the customer's special order.
 The customer gives the company $5,000 on December 28 and the company will begin work on the special order on January 3.
 On December 28 the company will debit Cash for $5,000 and will credit a liability account, such as Customer Deposits (or Unearned Revenues or Deferred Revenues) for $5,000.
-No revenue is reported in December for this special order since the company did not perform any work.
-When the special order is completed in January the company will debit the liability account for $5,000 and will credit a revenue account.
+No revenue is reported in December for this special order since the company did not perform any work in December.
+When the special order begins and is completed in January, the company will debit the liability account for $5,000 and will credit a revenue account.